Skip to main content

 Populate the attribute on items

-When creating or editing an item, select the attribute to type in or paste a numerical value.
+When creating or editing an item, select the attribute to start typing in it.
+Enter or paste in a number that meets the configured restrictions.

 A Number attribute field